-They routinely stay up all night to help sows deliver piglets or tend to newborn calves.
+They routinely stay up all night to help sows deliver piglets or to tend to newborn calves.
 When it’s 15 degrees below zero on a frigid Kansas winter morning, farmers and ranchers are feeding, watering and caring for their livestock.

 They’re God’s creatures and a farmer and rancher’s responsibility.
 Proper care of animals is a time-honored ethic that also makes economic sense.
-In order for animals to increase meat, milk, wool and egg production, farmers must take all possible steps to ensure their animals live stress free.
+In order for animals to increase efficiencies in meat, milk, wool and egg production, farmers must take all possible steps to ensure their animals live stress free.